top of page

 Trust Checklist: How to Vet a Safari Company

-• Strong recent reviews on TripAdvisor or SafariBookings
+• Strong recent reviews on forums and review sites (TripAdvisor, SafariBookings, etc.).

-• A real local presence (office, vehicles, guides)
+• A real local presence — physical office, vehicles, guides.

 If a company is evasive or vague on any of the above, move on.